ZiadHamdieh/ZiadHamdieh.github.io/README.md

 #### iOS Projects
 - talkative: A WhatsApp<sup>TM</sup> clone
-- MyBitStack: An app that tracks bitcoin prices in real-time
+- MyBitStack: An app that tracks bitcoin/ethereum prices in real-time
 - Weathers: Ever wondered what the weather was like outside?
 Look no further.

 #### Games